sheetdb/slate/source/includes/_restful_api.md

 * `sort_by` - the column you want to sort by
 * `sort_order` - sort in `asc` or `desc` order
 * `sort_method` - if you want to sort by date, set this parameter to `date`, it will automatically detect the date format
+* `cast_numbers` - if you want to cast the value to a number, add column names separated by commas.
+Example: [https://sheetdb.io/api/v1/58f61be4dda40?cast_numbers=id,age](https://sheetdb.io/api/v1/58f61be4dda40?cast_numbers=id,age)

 ## GET - Keys